 , Sertoma, and the Circleville Athletic Booster Club.
 Paul was a prolific blood donor who began donating blood in 1955.
 In 1984, he was recognized by the American Red Cross for passing the 12-gallon blood donor mark.
 He had surpassed his original goal of 13 pints several times.

 Paul will be remembered for his love of family and friends, gardening, traveling, and service to the community.
 He was a member of the Community United Methodist Church.

 In 2005, Paul and fellow World War II Army unit members from the 250th Signal Operations Company celebrated their 60th reunion, having met regularly since the war, including annually in recent years.

-Funeral services for Paul Adams will be held at 11 a.m.
+Funeral services for Paul Adams was held at 11 a.m.
 Friday, Nov.
 15, 2013 at the WELLMAN FUNERAL HOME, 1455 N. Court St., in Circleville with the Rev. Barry Burns officiating the services.
-Burial will follow at Forest Cemetery where military graveside rites will be conducted.
-Visitations will be held from 2-4 and 6-8 p.m.
+Burial followed at Forest Cemetery where military graveside rites were conducted.
+Visitations was held from 2-4 and 6-8 p.m.
 Thursday, Nov.
 14, 2013 at Wellman Funeral Home.

 Family members are requesting that if flowers are sent that they be arranged through the Wagner's Flowers in Circleville, whose original owners were close and dear friends of the family.

 In lieu of flowers, memorial donations can be made to either Berger Hospice, 1170 North Court St., Suite B, Circleville, OH 43113 or the Folds of Honor Foundation, 5800 N. Patriot Drive, Owasso, OK 74055, an organization devoted to providing educational opportunities to children and spouses of wounded or fallen service members, or online at: https://app.etapestry.com/hosted/FoldsofHonorFoundation/OnlineDonation.html.